sunpy/sunpy/docs/dev_guide/documentation.rst

 Usage
 #####

-All of the SunPy documentation is contained in the ``doc/source`` folder and code comments.
+All of the SunPy documentation is contained in the ``docs`` folder and code comments.
 The examples from the example gallery can be found in ``examples``.
 To build the documentation locally you must have Sphinx (as well as Numpydoc, astropy-helpers, and sphinx-gallery) installed on your computer.
 In the root directory run ::

-    python setup.py build_docs
+    python setup.py build_docs -w -l 2> /dev/null

 This will generate HTML documentation for SunPy in the ``docs/_build/html`` directory.
 The gallery examples are located under